 That…paints quite a picture…

-There are interesting paintings as well.
-Very interesting…
+There are strange paintings as well.
+Very interesting.

-The stories told here are true to the best of my knowledge, except maybe the story about engineers building a city next to an active volcano, that’s just unbelievable.
+The stories told here are accurate to the best of my knowledge, except maybe the story about engineers building a city next to an active volcano, that’s just unbelievable.

 - By car: Take the A3 motorway Napoli-Salerno (exit Pompei west) or A3 motorway Salerno-Napoli (exit Pompei est).

 - By train: On the Naples-Sorrento line, exit at the Pompei Scavi-Villa dei Misteri.
 On the Naples-Poggiomarino line, exit at the Pompei Santuario.